A more AI-focused than sound-focused TWS packed with features

 Conclusion

-With EQ applied, the RecDot can sound quite good — punchy, controlled, and more balanced than the default.
-That is a meaningful strength.
+For the listener who cares primarily about sound quality and uses a TWS for music rather than productivity, the RecDot’s default tuning makes it harder to recommend.
+But with EQ applied, the RecDot can sound quite good — punchy and more balanced than the default, without the bass overhang that muddies busier tracks out of the box.
 But you should go in knowing that you are buying a smart device first and a pair of earbuds second.
-Do that, and the RecDot is well worth the price.